-Your first year is common to several of our degree programmes, so at the end of the year you’ll be able to choose to specialise in Computer Science, Software Engineering or Artificial Intelligence.
+Your first year and second year are comprised of compulsory computer science subjects, and you’ll receive a comprehensive education in fundamental, relevant subjects.
 You’ll be given an overview of the subject and gain a firm foundation in the principles of algorithms, artificial intelligence, software engineering and relevant maths.
 You’ll also learn computer programming in Java – a language widely used in business and industry.

-You’ll move on to study enabling technologies such as databases, graphics and the formal basis of programming languages.
+You’ll move on to study more fundamental subjects in computer science, including enabling technologies such as databases, graphics and the formal basis of programming languages.
 Teaching these together with programming allows you to put the theory into practice, giving you a much deeper understanding.
 You’ll also learn to work in a team to produce software, and you’ll learn new styles of programming in Java and a second language.
-The choice of modules includes an Introduction to Nature Inspired Computation, Software Engineering, Computer Vision and Natural Language Technologies

 In your final year you’ve got a huge amount of choice so you really can tailor the degree to your ambitions and interests.
 You’ll spend one third of your time on a project, either developed from your own idea or from a wide selection offered by staff members.
 This usually involves writing a large piece of software and gives you the freedom to extend and demonstrate your skills in your own way.

 In the other two thirds of your time, you can choose freely from over 20 optional modules, including practical subjects such as operating systems, computer networks and graphics, and some of the latest research in areas such as evolutionary computation, neural computation, intelligent robotics and natural language technologies.
 Some modules allow you to gain further programming skills in specialised areas such as systems programming in C and C++.

 Choose 80 credits of optional modules, examples listed below:

 - Computer Vision and Imaging (20 credits)

 - Computer-Aided Verification (20 credits)